indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

-# :blue_book: Full-stack Developer Interview Questions and Answers
+# Full-stack Developer Interview Questions and Answers

 ## <a name='toc'>Table of Contents</a>